namnh198/github-action/README.md

-**Life is like a camera: just focus on what is important, capture good times, develop from negative, and if things do not work out, take another shot!**
+**If you like what you do, and you're lucky enough to be good at it, do it for that reason.**

-*"Daireth Winehouse"*
+*"Phil Grimshaw"*